Dear Sweet Child,

-As you continue to grow throughout your life, I wanted to address some aspects that I have learned on my own are not the easiest to conquer; that in most cases people do not understand.
+As you continue to grow throughout your life, I wanted to address some aspects that I have learned on my own are not the easiest to conquer — that in most cases, people do not understand.

 2. Every holiday is like ripping a Band-Aid off over and over: Your family will laugh about memories from the past when everyone was all together.
-Reminiscing what your parent was like, their favorite desserts, or how they would laugh a certain way.
+Reminiscing about what your parent was like, their favorite desserts, or how they would laugh a certain way.
 With a smile plastered across your face, you'll nod as family members tell you stories and you'll think about what you would give to have them there with you.

 3. Graduating, moving away to college, first date, first real job, any big event will cause a sting of pain: In the moment, you are so happy and excited as these new chapters open up.
 But later on, once alone, you think about how awesome it would be to have them carrying boxes into your dorm room, questioning your first date, looking out into the crowd at graduation, and seeing them with a camera recording you with a thumbs up.
 You'll get chills as you think about how different life would be with them around.

 4. You question everything and ask over and over why?: Whether it was a natural cause of death or some accident, you question everything you know and what you believe in (if you believe in anything).
 You will replay moments in your head questioning your actions asking what if?
-But if anything, the re-occuring question is why?
+But if anything, the re-occurring question is why?
 An answer that is one to be continued.

-5. You will be jealous of kids who have both their parents: You will see kids who have both parents and something inside you will stir; a sense of resentment.
-Because at one time; that was you and the world wasn't perfect but it was lovely and everything you knew was great.
+5. You will be jealous of kids who have both their parents: You will see kids who have both parents and something inside you will stir, a sense of resentment.
+Because at one time, that was you and the world wasn't perfect but it was lovely and everything you knew was great.

 6. Watching your other parent heal is one of the hardest things you will ever watch: Though extremely challenging and frustrating at times, watching your parent cry to the point of exhaustion will be really hard, but the grieving process does get easier.
 So hang onto that small nugget of gold.